Book Club of California

 Parking: Union Square garage or Sutter-Stockton garage nearby.

-Walking: Right in the Union Square shopping district, near galleries and the Theater District.
+Walking: In the Union Square shopping district, near galleries and the Theater District.